huigeonkim/NO_SLEEP_GPU/README.md

 ## Introduction
 `NO_SLEEP_GPU_PYTORCH` is designed to maximize the utilization of GPU servers.
-This project uses a simple MNIST dataset to train a neural network, "ensuring that your GPU server remains active."
+This project uses a simple MNIST dataset to train a neural network, **ensuring that your GPU server remains active.**

 ## Installation
 To use this project, you need Python and the following libraries: